WormBase/db-prototypes/README.md

    README.md
-   data/       -- sample data files, organized by date ec2/        -- scripts and credentials for developing
-                  and benchmarking on the AWS cloud platforms/  -- one directory for each system under evaluation
+   data/       -- sample data files, organized by date platforms/  -- one directory for each system under evaluation

 ##DEVELOPMENT PROCEDURE